-The AMEL Speakers Bureau began recruitment of its first cohort in December 2017 in partnership with the Anti-Defamation League-New York (ADL).
-Under the banner "My Voice, Our Future", the first campaign of the AMEL-ADL partnership will consist in a series of speaking events across New York state featuring millennial leaders from the Middle East and Africa who are taking action on shared core human rights and bridge-building issues.
-Following targeted recruitment in December 2017, five young leaders were chosen: Ruwan Al-Rejoleh, Mohammad Modarres, Bnyad Sharef, Mor Yahalom and Cedric Nwafor, who are bringing stories from diverse backgrounds spanning Syria, Iran, Iraq, Israel and Cameroon.
-Between January and March 2018, they received public speaking and media coaching sessions, as well as an intensive “bootcamp” workshop to prepare them for their new roles.
+The AMEL Speakers Bureau began recruitment of its first cohort in December 2017 in partnership with the Anti-Defamation League-New York (ADL)-New York/New Jersey region.
+Under the banner "My Voice, Our Future", the joint AMEL-ADL campaign features millennial leaders from the Middle East and Africa who are taking action to bridge divides.
+Following targeted recruitment in December 2017, a first group of young leaders were chosen: Cedric Nwafor, Isaac Cudjoe, Bnyad Sharef, Mor Yahalom and Ruwan Al-Rejoleh, who are bringing stories from diverse backgrounds spanning Cameroon, Ghana, Iraq, Israel and Syria.
+Between January and March 2018, they received training in speech-crafting and public speaking.